msangel/playground/ruby-antlr-hash-2-json/README.md

 // notes:
 last point is
-"9.2 Altering and Redirecting ANTLR Error Messages" p.153 (pdf p.
-166)
+"9.3 Automatic Error Recovery Strategy" p.158 (pdf p.
+171)
 questions:
 1)
     q: tokenizer with "mode" is ok, but how about parser example with it?